ahmdtaha/conference_notes/previous_conferences.md

 * Generalized Cross Entropy Loss for Training Deep Neural Networks with Noisy Labels **#nips2018**
 	> 	Assumes a noisy dataset; propose a loss function that assigns low weights to noisy (hard) samples and high weights to correct (easy) samples.
 * Visualizing the Loss Landscape of Neural Nets **#nips2018** `Nice` `UMD`
+	> Run approx 2500 evaluation on the validation set; accordingly better use mpi
 * Mixup: Beyond Empirical Risk Minimization **#iclr2018**
 * Meta-learning for semi-supervised few-shot classification **#iclr2018**
 * Progressive growing of gans for improvedquality, stability, and variation **#iclr2018**